The School is saddened to learn of the death of His Imperial Highness Prince Takahito Mikasa, who passed away on 27 October 2016.

 His Imperial Highness Prince Takahito Mikasa was awarded an Honorary Fellowship from SOAS in 1994 following his lifetime's pursuit of academia.
 In 1975 he was appointed Visiting Professor at SOAS.

-The oldest living member of Japan's Imperial family, Prince Mikasa served as a junior cavalry officer in the Japanese Imperial Army during World War II.
+Prince Mikasa served as a junior cavalry officer in the Japanese Imperial Army during World War II.
 After the war he enrolled in the literature faculty of Tokyo University and pursued advanced studies in archaeology, Middle Eastern studies, and Semitic languages.